zoidz123/zoidz123.github.io/docs/order-flow-auction.md

-# Order Flow Auction
+# Order flow auction

+## What is an order flow auction

 The DFlow order flow auction is core to DFlow and is fundamental to understanding DFlow's open and fair PFOF model.
-Crypto brokerages sell order flow by creating order flow auctions and market makers bid on them to receive the right to fill the underlying order flow.
+On DFlow, order flow is tranched and batched into auctions created by brokerages.
+Market makers then bid on auctions to receive the right to fill the underlying order flow.

-The DFlow interface lets brokerages easily create and manage order flow auctions.

-## Overview
+### Advantages over the traditional PFOF model

-DFlow brings transparency and fairness to the PFOF models seen in traditional equities and options markets.
-In traditional markets, order flow is sold using long-term contracts with opaque terms between brokerages and market makers.
+DFlow reinvents the PFOF model by introducing transparency and fairness to the PFOF model seen in the traditional stock market.
+Traditionally, order flow is sold using long-term contracts with opaque terms between brokerages and market makers.

 By conducting PFOF on the blockchain, DFlow allows participants to clearly see the entire trade lifecycle including order flow batching, bidding, and filling.
 Furthermore, a decentralized PFOF model allows any market maker to participate in bidding, which results in better price for users and more competitive payments for crypto brokerages.

-## Auction Structure

-Orders are batched and sold in auctions created by the brokerages.
-DFlow auctions are designed to allow flexibility for them to customize their own auctions based on a set of parameters.
+### Structure of an auction

+DFlow use first-price sealed-bid auctions that run in a parallel, sequential manner.
+Crypto brokerages can run multiple auctions at the same time, where each auction has a set of predetermined specs that identify the underlying order flow.

+Each auction is automatically sold repeatedly where an epoch number is incremented to identify the vintage of a specific auction.
+The auction only requires a one-time setup and will last as long as it's not canceled.

 ```mermaid
 erDiagram